camlspotter/ocaml-zippy-tutorial-in-japanese/pack_trap.md

 Why OCaml does not check type-dependency?
 --------------------------------------------

-In OCaml we can wriet modules with the following dependencies:
+In OCaml we can write modules with the following dependencies:

 * `a.mli` used by `a.ml` and `b.ml`
 * `b.ml` used by `a.ml`